sassyn/xrtc/README.md

 WebRTC client C   <--ICE port1-->   xRTC1  <--ICE port3-->  WebRTC server
 ```

+Two connections: one HTTP-RP connection and another WebRTC-ICE.

-The xRTC can use the same port (ICE-UDP/TCP) for different clients.
+The xRTC can use the same port (ICE-UDP/TCP) for different clients(WebRTC-ICE).

 <br>